Locations:

 How is mitral valve prolapse diagnosed?

-Your provider can learn a lot by listening to your heart with a stethoscope.
+Healthcare providers diagnose mitral valve disease through a physical exam and tests.
+A provider can learn a lot by listening to your heart with a stethoscope.
 If you have mitral valve prolapse, your provider will hear a clicking sound followed by a murmur.
-This condition is also called “click-murmur syndrome” because of its distinctive sound.
+“Click-murmur syndrome” is another name for mitral valve prolapse because of its distinctive sound.

 During your exam, your provider will also discuss your medical history and family history with you.
-Since mitral valve prolapse sometimes runs in families, this information is important to know.
+As mitral valve prolapse sometimes runs in families, this information matters.

-If your provider suspects you have MVP or another valve issue, they’ll recommend at least one test to confirm the diagnosis.
+If your provider suspects you have MVP or another valve issue, they’ll order at least one test to confirm the diagnosis.

-Echocardiography is the main method used to diagnose MVP.
-An echocardiogram (echo) uses ultrasound technology to check your heart’s structure and function.
-There are different types of echo tests.
-Your may need one or both of the following types:
+Echocardiography is the main method providers use to diagnose MVP.
+This test uses ultrasound technology to check your heart’s structure and function.
+You may need one or both of the following types of this test:

-Your provider may recommend additional tests to learn more about your heart.
+Your provider may order more tests to learn more about your heart.
 These include:

 Management and Treatment

 Many people with mitral valve prolapse don’t need treatment.
-If you have a mild form, your provider may simply keep an eye on things.
-They may prescribe beta-blockers to manage symptoms like dizziness or heart palpitations.
+If you have a mild form, your provider may simply monitor you with regular checkups.
+They may prescribe beta-blockers to help manage symptoms like dizziness or heart palpitations.

-If you have atrial fibrillation or a past history of a stroke, you may need to take anticoagulants (blood thinners).
+If you have atrial fibrillation or a history of stroke, you may need to take anticoagulants (blood thinners).
 Talk with your provider about which medications, if any, are right for you.

 • Your health history.